Addiction and Senior Adults

 • Neglecting daily responsibilities

-• Increased risky behavior (e.g., drinking and driving)
+• Increased risky behavior (such as drinking and driving)

 Addiction Trends in Senior Citizens